NCD-RisC/Data-cleaning-protocol/README.md

 For Kidney, eGFR is calculated from serum creatinine using a regression-based model (eg. CKD-EPI) hence multivariate cleaning is not needed.
+For anthropometrics variables, the procedure should be applied separaetely for children (5-9 yos), adolescents (10-14 yos), and adults (15+).
 #### Procedure of multivariate outlier detection

 For each pair listed above:
 - Compute the Mahalanobis of distance of all the data points after normalisation
-- Exclude points with distance larger than 40.08 (quantile of chi2 distribution equivalent to 6SD for normal distribution)
+- Exclude points with distance larger than 68.5 (quantile of chi2 distribution equivalent to 8SD for normal distribution)

 #### Code and example